GregReddick/ComTestLibrary/README.md

 file.
 The second uuid must match the one in the interface file.
 The third must match the one in the class file.

-The critical part of the file is the description of the method.
-This must be the COM equivalent description of the method.
+The critical part of the file is the description of the methods.
+This must be the COM equivalent description of the methods.
 For example, strings in C# must be listed as the BSTR data type for COM.
 The method must return a HRESULT.
 A parameter is the actual return value.
 Each method must have a unique id number.